Stab-in-the-back myth: Psychology of belief

 Historian Richard McMasters Hunt argues in a 1958 article that the myth was an irrational belief which commanded the force of irrefutable emotional convictions for millions of Germans.
 He suggests that behind these myths was a sense of communal shame, not for causing the war, but for losing it.
 Hunt argues that it was not the guilt of wickedness, but the shame of weakness that seized Germany's national psychology, and "served as a solvent of the Weimar democracy and also as an ideological cement of Hitler's dictatorship".

 Equivalents in other countries

 Parallel interpretations of national trauma after military defeat appear in other countries.
-For example, it was applied to the United States' involvement in the Vietnam War and in the mythology of the Lost Cause of the Confederacy.
-In Turkey, the Ottoman Empire's successor state, similar narratives accusing Ottoman Christians of conspiring against the empire with the United Kingdom and Russia are promoted to justify the Armenian, Greek, and Assyrian genocides.
+For example, it was applied to the United States' involvement in the Vietnam War, in the mythology of the Lost Cause of the Confederacy, and President Donald Trump's attempts to overturn the 2020 United States presidential election, particularly claims by his government and its staunchest supporters about the purported "deep state".
+In Turkey, the Ottoman Empire's successor state, similar narratives accusing Ottoman Christians of conspiring against the empire with the United Kingdom and Russia are promoted to justify each of the Armenian, Greek, and Assyrian genocides.